 Of highly complex systems required in chemistry, fluid mechanics and materials simulations.

 development of a circuit able to exhibit and leverage quantum behavior, bringing together both physics and electronics research

 Ad-hoc computing accelerator for specific tasks such as fluid mechanics, chemistry, materials simulations

 Higher level algorithmic and application research that leverages the computation power of QC.
 Examples of application are machine learning applied to personalization, cybersecurity, AI.

 Quantum computing technology is a rapidly evolving field.
 Currently there are two main paradigms for building a quantum computer: Quantum Circuit Model and Adiabatic Quantum Computation model.

-- In the Adiabatic Quantum Computation Model (AQC), sometimes called Adiabatic QC, an optimization problem is represented as a graph which is programmed on a quantum circuit.
+In the Adiabatic Quantum Computation Model (AQC), sometimes called Adiabatic QC, an optimization problem is represented as a graph which is programmed on a quantum circuit.
 The circuit is evolved from an initial default configuration to the one corresponding to the final problem.
 The final state of the system will correspond to an optimal solution.
 AQC systems can solve NP-hard optimization problems and are therefore useful in several scenarios of operations research and machine learning.
-Although AQC is equivalent to the QCM and therefore universal, current generation devices are not due to the presence of noise and are therefore called Quantum Annealers.
+Although AQC is equivalent to the QCM and therefore universal, current generation devices are not due to hardware limitations and the presence of noise, they are therefore called Quantum Annealers.
 Quantum Annealers proved to be easier to build than other technologies and are now available with more than 5000 qbits.